The molecular chemistry of Type Ibc supernovae, and diagnostic potential with the James Webb Space Telescope: Summary and conclusion

 \section{Summary and conclusion}

 We have presented the inclusion of molecular chemistry and cooling into the NLTE spectral synthesis code SUMO for supernova modeling.
 The treatment involves the calculation of Compton destruction rates for molecules, a large chemical kinetic network, and NLTE ionization, excitation, and cooling by CO, SiO, SiS and SO.
-We have applied this new framework to investigate how molecules form and affect physical conditions and optical/IR emission in a Type Ic supernova (ejecta mass 5 \msun) over the 100-600d time interval.
+We carry out the calculations with fully time-dependent atomic and molecular kinetics, and temperature.

+We have applied this new framework to investigate how molecules form and affect physical conditions, and optical and IR emission in a Type Ic supernova (ejecta mass 5 \msun) over the 100-600d time interval.
 Our main results are as follows: \begin{itemize} \item Most molecules have destruction governed by Compton electrons.
 From our \textsc{Sumo}-calculated destruction rates we provide updated values for the work-per-ion-par quantity $W$ suitable for SESNe: 23 eV for CO, 10 eV for SiO, 9 eV for SiS and 24 eV for SO. \item The five most abundant molecules predicted to form in stripped-envelope SNe are CO, SiO, SO, SiS, and \ch{S2}.
 The CO, SiO, and SiS abundances increase over time and are most abundant at our last modeled epoch of 600d.
 SO and \ch{S2}, on the other hand, are most abundant at our first modeled epoch of 100 days.
-The maximum molecule masses produced are $2\times 10^{-2}$~\msun~of \ch{CO}, $3\times 10^{-3}$~\msun~of SiO, $7\times 10^{-4}$~\msun~of SO, $3\times 10^{-4}$~\msun~of \ch{S2}, and $1\times 10^{-4}$~\msun~of SiS.
+The maximum molecule masses produced are $2\times 10^{-3}$~\msun~of \ch{CO}, $3\times 10^{-3}$~\msun~of SiO, $7\times 10^{-4}$~\msun~of SO, $3\times 10^{-4}$~\msun~of \ch{S2}, and $1\times 10^{-4}$~\msun~of SiS.